eglogicsabhishek1/JBE-Management/README.md

-## JB-Management
+## JBE-Management

-JB-Management is a FastAPI-based backend project designed to manage job applications and automate user distribution and backup operations for job alerts.
+JBE-Management is a FastAPI-based backend project designed to manage job applications and automate user distribution and backup operations for job alerts.
 The system connects to a MySQL database and provides RESTful APIs for:

 - Counting active users grouped by frequency and next email date
 - Creating backups of job alerts tables